dmlc/xgboost/doc/jvm/xgboost4j-intro.md

 requires new computation abstraction and native support(e.g. C++ for GPU computing).
 They are also often [much more efficient](http://arxiv.org/abs/1603.02754).

 The gap between the implementation fundamentals of the general data processing frameworks and the more specific machine learning libraries/systems prohibits the smooth connection between these two types of systems, thus brings unnecessary inconvenience to the end user.
-The common workflow to the user is to utilize the systems like Flink/Spark to preprocess/clean data, pass the results to machine learning systems like [XGBoost](https://github.com/dmlc/xgboost)/[MxNet](https://github.com/dmlc/mxnet))  via the file system and then conduct the following machine learning phase.
-While such process won't hurt performance as much in data processing case(because machine learning takes a lot of time compared to data loading), it creates a bit inconvenience for the users.
+The common workflow to the user is to utilize the systems like Spark/Flink to preprocess/clean data, pass the results to machine learning systems like [XGBoost](https://github.com/dmlc/xgboost)/[MxNet](https://github.com/dmlc/mxnet))  via the file systems and then conduct the following machine learning phase.
+This process jumping across two types of systems creates certain inconvenience for the users and brings additional overhead to the operators of the infrastructor.

-We want best of both worlds, so we can use the data processing frameworks like Flink and Spark toghether with the best distributed machine learning solutions.
+We want best of both worlds, so we can use the data processing frameworks like Spark and Flink toghether with the best distributed machine learning solutions.
 To resolve the situation, we introduce the new-brewed [XGBoost4J](https://github.com/dmlc/xgboost/tree/master/jvm-packages),
 <b>XGBoost</b> for <b>J</b>VM Platform.
 We aim to provide the clean Java/Scala APIs and the integration with the most popular data processing systems developed in JVM-based languages.